rolfmadsen/nyt_sis_excel_to_plantuml_generator/README.md

 Make sure Jave is already installed!

 Download the GPL v2 version of the compiled jar PlantUML generator from [https://plantuml.com/download](https://plantuml.com/download)/ to the script folder

+NB.
+Currently the script in main.py is set to use plantuml-gplv2-1.2024.7.jar.

 ### 4. Install required Python Packages